t3kit/t3kit_docker/README.md

 On the first run the DockerT3kit creates the database and creates sample data to it.

+It might be not work because it does not have `bin/` folder

+## Solutions

+Follow this below command to make your docker work:

+    composer require --dev lauri/dockert3kit '~2.2.2'
+    vendor/bin/dockert3kit up -d

+## Make your website work with `style`

+As t3kit use website layout style form `them_t3kit` and `theme_t3kit_bluemountain `

+    cd ~/path_to_your_project/shared/local.your-site-name/typo3conf/ext/theme_t3kit
+    git submodule init
+    git submodule update

+Go to `theme_t3kit_bluemountain`

+    cd ~/path_to_your_project/shared/local.your-site-name/typo3conf/ext/theme_t3kit_bluemountain
+    git submodule init
+    git submodule update

+## Enable `Install Tool`

+After you finish styling you can go to enable `install tool` to clear cache and others stuff

+    local.your-site-name/typo3/sysext/install/Start/Install.php

+After that you will be able to create file call `ENABLE_INSTALL_TOOL` in your `typo3conf/` folder Go to refresh your url it will tell you to login.
+If you do not know the password, you can follow this solution below:
+It will generate the hash code.
+Example `$P$CFf7L8v6NduZTuMRfvPZVHdDqeJDTG1`

+    cd ~/path_to_your_project/shared/local.your-site-name/typo3conf
+    vim LocalConfiguration.php
+    'installToolPassword' => 'put your hash code generate by install tool',

+Go to refresh the page again and login by default password `123456789` Go to clear cache.
+Then refresh your website.

 ## Access project url when inside `app` container

 As of current docker doesn't support bi-directional link, you cannot access web container from app container.